-According to the provisional estimates of annual national income 2021-22 published by the National Statistical Office for the financial year 2021-22, the growth in GDP during 2021-22 is estimated at 8.7% as compared to contraction of 6.6% in 2020-21.
+As per the provisional estimates of annual national income 2022-23 published by the National Statistical Office for the financial year 2022-23, the growth in real GDP during 2022-23 is estimated at 7.0% as compared to 8.7% in 2021-22.

 The Regulatory framework on Microfinance loan was announced by Reserve Bank of India on 14th March 2022 vide RBI Circular no. RBI/DOR/2021-22/89/DoR.FIN.REC.95/03.10.038/2021-22.
-The Regulatory framework on microfinance loan come subsequent to the Consultative Document released by the RBI in June 2021 with the purpose to harmonise the guidelines for microfinance loans.
+The Regulatory framework on microfinance loan came subsequent to the Consultative Document released by the RBI in June 2021 with the purpose to harmonise the guidelines for microfinance loans.
 The regulation is applicable to all regulated entities and has created a level playing field, which will encourage healthy competition and challenge regulated entities to innovate and become more efficient, and in the process protect and benefit the clients while furthering the achievement of financial inclusion.
-The guidelines proposes the definition of Microfinance Loans as the unsecured loans with FOIR <50%, offered to borrowers with Household income less than INR 3 Lakh per annum.